-JC2241-JC2242 Jazz Composing and Arranging for Studio Orchestra
+JC2241-JC2242 Jazz Composing and Arranging for Studio Orchestra 2 hrs weekly/2 credits per semester

 A development of writing skills aimed primarily for orchestra.
 Will include the combination of big band plus either chamber orchestra, symphony orchestra or writing works for jazz soloist and chamber or symphony orchestras.
 Will include listening and discussion of the different approaches, including examples of Mr. Abene, plus in-depth analysis of the student's own work.